neitsa/neitsa.github.io/games/rimworld/preparelanding/readme.md

 **PrepareLanding** is a mod for the [RimWorld](https://rimworldgame.com/) game by [Ludeon studios](https://ludeon.com/blog/).
 It allows players to carefully choose their landing site before actually starting their colony.

+Choosing a landing site can be done by applying and using different set of filters, resulting in an unique combination of tiles, which are then highlighted on the world map.

 ![tiles blinking](assets/tiles_blink.gif)

 Manual